-Standalone keyboarding courses are available at the beginning through advanced levels.
-Courses in keyboarding are also available through computer technology, legal secretary, medical transcription and keyboarding certificate programs, as well as associate's degree programs for administrative assistants.
+Standalone keyboarding courses are available at beginning through advanced levels.
+Courses in keyboarding are also available through computer technology, legal secretary, medical transcription, administrative support, and keyboarding certificate or associate's degree programs.
 Many certificate and degree programs also teach students to use common office software, including those for word processing, presentations and spreadsheets.

 List of Classes